GTRE GTX-35VS Kaveri: 2000s

 In September 2008, it was announced that the Kaveri would not be ready in time for the Tejas, and that an in-production powerplant would have to be selected.
 Development of the Kaveri by the GTRE would continue for other future applications.
 It was announced in November 2008 that the Kaveri engine will be installed on LCA by December 2009, apparently for tests only.

-In February 2009, it was published in Flightglobal that the GTRE had spent ₹20 billion in developing the Kaveri engine since 1989, but the power-plant is still overweight and does not have the 21000–22,500 lb-f of thrust that its customer requires.
-Natarajan told Flightglobal that the programme will not be scrapped.
+In February 2009, it was published in FlightGlobal that the GTRE had spent ₹20 billion in developing the Kaveri engine since 1989, but the power-plant is still overweight and does not have the 21000–22,500 lb-f of thrust that its customer requires.
+Natarajan told FlightGlobal that the programme will not be scrapped.
 "A team of air force engineers is working with GTRE and ADA in addressing the issues.
 As an ongoing project, the air force will be involved at the point of integrating the upgraded version of the engine with the aircraft," he told Flightglobal.
 "Discussions with Snecma have been going on for two years," he further adds.
 "Development and flight-testing of the new engine will take at least five to six years."

 In December 2009, Kaveri-Snecma JV was trying Back-door Entry in LCA.
-The People's Post reported that GTRE has agreed to de-link Kaveri from LCA, but has put in a proposal that when the first 40 GE-404 engines in the initial two squadrons of the LCA for the IAF, get phased out should be replaced by the Kaveri-Snecma engine, in future.
+The People's Post reported that GTRE has agreed to de-link Kaveri from LCA, but has put in a proposal that when the first 40 GE F-404 engines in the initial two squadrons of the LCA for the IAF, get phased out should be replaced by the Kaveri-Snecma engine, in future.